-The audio signal is passed through the voice coil which is attached to a movable diaphragm and suspended in a cutaway of an oddly-shaped permanent magnet.
-This audio signal is an alternating current and, thereby, induces a varying magnetic field in and around the voice coil.
+The audio signal is passed through the voice coil, attached to a movable diaphragm and suspended in a cutaway of an oddly-shaped permanent magnet.
+This audio signal is an alternating current and, therefore, induces a varying magnetic field in and around the voice coil.

 This induced magnetic field interacts with the permanent magnetic field, repelling and attracting the coil in such a way that moves the coil (and the diaphragm) back and forth within the cylindrical cutaway.

 The strange magnet design in the driver concentrates its magnetic flux lines through the coil for maximal effect.
-That is why the north pole is placed directly to the interior of the coil and the south pole is placed directly to the exterior.
-There is minimal space between the coil and the magnetic structure to further improve efficiency.
+That is why the north pole is placed directly to the interior of the coil, and the south pole is placed directly to the exterior.
+There is minimal space between the coil and the magnetic structure to improve efficiency further.